maxmapa/prometheus01/README.md

 # Introduction
-This Python project is a part of the QAAUTO101 course (QA Auto Tester) created by Sergiy Butenko (GlobalLogic) on the Prometheus.org.ua platform.
+This repo is a part of the QAAUTO101 course (QA Auto Tester) created by Sergiy Butenko (GlobalLogic) on the Prometheus.org.ua platform.

 **Feature 1**
 QA Auto Tester Practice